kaihuchen/articles/VisualCommonSense/index.md

 We have tested GPT-4V for common sense behavior in specific domains:

-- [**LMM for Level 5 Autonomous Driving**](https://github.com/kaihuchen/AutonomousBackseatDriver/blob/main/README.md): this tests out the potential of GPT-4V under the scenario of Level 5 autonomous driving, which demonstrates that GPT-4V has performed very well in scene analysis, offering commonsense responses and explanation. \
+- [**GPT-4V for Level 5 Autonomous Driving**](https://github.com/kaihuchen/AutonomousBackseatDriver/blob/main/README.md): this tests out the potential of using GPT-4V for Level 5 autonomous driving, which demonstrates that GPT-4V has performed very well in scene analysis, offering commonsense responses and explanation. \
     *Published: Feb 2024*
-- [LMM for a Home GuandianBot](https://github.com/kaihuchen/GuardianBot/blob/main/README.md): (incomplete) This tests out the potential of using GPT-4V under the scenario of a fictional home robot for protecting residents against any hazards or threats, and taking commonsense actions or escalating alerts as appropriate.\
+- [GPT-4V for a Home GuandianBot](https://github.com/kaihuchen/GuardianBot/blob/main/README.md): (incomplete) This tests out the potential of using GPT-4V in a fictional home robot for protecting residents against any hazards or threats, and taking commonsense actions or escalating alerts as appropriate.\
 *Unpublished*

 ## Conclusions